dricottone/ncspot/README.md

 I have made these additional changes:

+ + application is practically a read-only client
+   + no (un)following artists and podcasts
+   + no creating or editing playlists
+   + no unsaving songs/albums, but currently allow saving them
  + swapped the preferred backend to `ncurses`
  + merged a closed PR and un-reverted commit for POSIX signal handling, which is incompatible with the upstream project's preferred backend